 Outdoors - Your Health and Safety in the Outback

-When touring in remote areas it's unrealistic to expect signposts to warn of dangers or fences to stop you from getting to close to the edge of a cliff; out there you must accept responsibility for your own safety, take extra care and avoid risky behaviour.
-Medical help is usually
+When touring in remote areas it's unrealistic to expect that there will be signposts to warn of dangers or fences to stop you from getting to close to the edge of a cliff.
+You must accept responsibility for your own safety and the safety of your children, take extra care and avoid risky behaviour.

 More advice on how to stay safe can be found in articles in the following Outdoors Health and Safety pages.